In a previous post, I cited this simple definition for active learning:

 So, active leaning is about students “doing things and thinking about the things they are doing.”

 Like to learn more?
-The monograph from which that quote is extracted is a good place to start reading.
+The monograph from which that quote is extracted launched the idea of active learning.
 Charles Bonwell, and colleague, James Eison, were early adopters of current concepts of active learning:

 Bonwell, Charles C.; Eison, James A., Active Learning: Creating Excitement in the Classroom.
 1991 ASHE-ERIC Higher Education Reports. (full text version) —This work is an early definition of what active learning is, and why it might be adopted.